benmckenna2000/amazon-clone/README.md

 ### ZIP: 424242

-This application uses stripe to handle payments, when I set it up I used the test key, which allows us to be able to use mock card details to test whether or not the functionality behind payments works, this site is also just for show and not a real use case, so therefore there's no need to implement the real version of Stripe.
+This application uses stripe to handle payments, when I set it up I used the test key, which allows us to be able to use mock card details to test whether or not the functionality behind the payments work.

 ## Dependencies used: